CKFG-FM

 CKFG-FM (98.7 FM, Flow 98.7) is a radio station in Toronto, Ontario.
-Owned by CINA Media Group, it carries an urban contemporary radio format.
+Owned by CINA Media Group, it carries an urban contemporary format.
 The studios and offices are on Kern Road in the Don Mills neighbourhood of North York.

-The station began broadcasting on October 3, 2011 as G98.7 under the ownership of Intercity Broadcasting Network–a company founded by Jamaican-Canadian broadcaster Fitzroy Gordon.
-The station launched with an urban adult contemporary format serving the Black Canadian community of Africans and Caribbeans in the Greater Toronto Area, airing a mix of R&B, soul music, reggae, soca, hip hop, world beat, gospel, and smooth jazz.
+The station began broadcasting on October 3, 2011, as G98.7 under the ownership of Intercity Broadcasting Network–a company founded by Jamaican-Canadian broadcaster Fitzroy Gordon.
+The station launched with an urban adult contemporary format serving the Black Canadian community of Africans and Caribbeans in the Greater Toronto Area, airing a mix of R&B, soul, reggae, soca, hip hop, worldbeat, gospel, and smooth jazz.

 After Gordon's death in 2019, it was revealed that the station had been accumulating debt.
 It subsequently entered receivership, and in 2020, an Ontario court ordered that CKFG be sold.
-CKFG would be acquired by Neeti P. Ray's CINA Media Group–an operator of multicultural stations–in September 2021.
+CKFG would be acquired by Neeti P. Ray's CINA Media Group, an operator of multicultural stations, in September 2021.
 Its new owners committed to maintain CKFG's existing format; in February 2022, CINA announced an agreement with Stingray Radio to transfer the heritage Flow branding from CFXJ-FM to CKFG, as part of a relaunch of both stations.

 The station has an effective radiated power (ERP) of 446 watts with a peak of 1,000 watts.
 Its transmitter is atop First Canadian Place in Downtown Toronto.